 Deep South: The Wyatt Family was based in Louisiana on NXT.
 Parts of the pre-Family Bray Wyatt hype vignettes took place out in the bayou, and Bray's father was a shrimp boat captain.
 They're now based in the real Ghost Town of Snake Bight, Florida.

-Demonic Possession: Whilst never made entirely clear, Bray is implied to be a reincarnation of a malevolent entity, using Husky Harris's body as a vessel of sorts.
+Demonic Possession: Whilst never made entirely clear, Bray is implied to be some malevolent entity that's using Husky Harris' body as a vessel.
 A few of his NXT promos have shown him briefly slip back into using Husky's voice and mannerisms, before promptly switching back.

-At least one fan recalls him openly telling them this when asking him "whatever happened to the Army Tank with a Ferrari Engine?"
-(Husky Harris's former Red Baron) during an autograph session.
+At least one fan recalls him openly telling them this when asking him "Whatever happened to the Army Tank with a Ferrari Engine?"
+(Husky Harris' former Red Baron) during an autograph session.

 Wyatt has also confirmed this on Twitter, answering a fan's question on the matter with "he needed me, and I needed a vessel."

 Evil Is Bigger: Fits the trope pretty solidly.
-Bray himself is the shortest at 6'2", but weighs about 285 or so (and that's down significantly from his HuskyHarris days...
-Luke Harper's 6'5" and about 265 or so, and Erick Rowan comes in at about 6'8" and well over 300 pounds.
+Bray himself is the shortest at 6'2", but weighs about 285 or so (and that's down significantly from his HuskyHarris days).
+Luke Harper stands 6'5" and weighs roughly 270 pounds, and Erick Rowan comes in at about 6'8" and well over 300 pounds.
 No flyweights in this stable.